Warri

 The city of Warri is an oil hub within South-South Nigeria and houses an annex of the Delta State Government House.
-Warri City is one of the major hubs of the petroleum industry in Nigeria.
+Warri is one of the major hubs of the petroleum industry in Nigeria.
 Warri, Udu, Okpe and Uvwie are the commercial capital of Delta State with a population of over 311,970 people in 2006.
 The city is the indigenous territory of Itsekiri, Urhobo and Ijaw people.

 Warri shares boundaries with Uvwie to the east, Udu to the south east, Ogbe-ijoh to the south, and other communities in Warri South LGA to the west.
 Due to its rapid population growth and linked roads, the city and its border towns, e.g. Uvwie, Udu merged into a conurbation collectively referred as "Warri".

-Warri sits on the bank of Warri River which joined Forcados River and Escravos River through Jones Creek in the lower Niger Delta Region.
+Warri sits on the bank of Warri River which joins Forcados River and Escravos River through Jones Creek in the lower Niger Delta Region.
 The city has a modern seaport, which serves as the cargo transit point between the Niger River and the Atlantic Ocean for import and export.

 Warri served as the capital of the colonial Warri Province during the early 1900s when this part of Delta State was under the Colony and Protectorate of Southern Nigeria.

 History

 Etymology

 The name 'WARRI' was first associated with the Itsekiri ancestral capital town of Ode Itsekiri which the locals also refer to as 'Iwere'.
-A mispronunciation of Iwere by several European explorers probably resulted in various names like AWERRI, OWHERE, OERE, OUWERE, WARRE, WARREE, etc. The British eventually anglancised it as WARRI.
+A mispronunciation of Iwere by several European explorers probably resulted in various names like HUELA, AWERRI, OWHERE, OERE, OUWERE, WARRE, WARREE, etc. The British eventually anglancised it as WARRI.

+In the seventeenth and early eighteenth centuries French influence was greater than Portuguese, and the place was known as Owhere or Oywere.
+Since then its name has been anglicised to Warri.